ctdupuis/comfort-cafe/README.md

 - Authentication and authorization including administrator privileges
 - Order placement and order history tracking
 - Dynamic menu page with filters based on food categories
+- Data validation to prevent users from persisting incomplete or malicious data
 - Styling scales for mobile

 ## Original Figma Designs